ankitaMandal/lais-learning-analytics-1819/README.md

 4. Install the above mentioned packages using install(packagename)

-5. Use runApp("lais-app") in R command line to launch your application.
+5. Use "path/to/R.exe" -e "shiny::runApp('path/to/lais-app', launch.browser = TRUE)" to run application from terminal.
+Otherwise zou can also import the project in R Studio and launch it by clicking on Run-App.